srinipr4/gridss-purple-linx/README.md

 If your reference genome does not match exactly, then GRIDSS will fail with an error.
 If your reference genomes is just a different version of hg19, then you'll need to make the reference in the BAM and the `ref_data` match.
 To correct this, you can do one of the following:

-- Realign your reads to the reference genome supplied with the reference data
+- Realign your reads to the reference genome supplied with the reference data  OR
 - Use a different reference genome using the `--reference` parameter
   - *WARNING*: bed, bedpe, and csv will need to be converted to use a `chr` if your reference uses a `chr` prefix
-- Translate your BAM match the supplied reference
-  - *WARNING*: Tools like `samtools reheader` cannot reorder chromosomes.
-Make sure your chromosome order matches.
-  - *WARNING*: Not recommended.
-I'm not aware of any tool that correctly translates `SA` tags.
-If you were to do this, you'd need to strip out the `SA` tags and remove all secondary and supplementary alignments and leave it to GRIDSS to re-identify the split reads (which it does).